23 Surprising Ways to Celebrate Hispanic Heritage Month

 Volunteer for a Clinical Trial for your familiaClinical trials help us fight for our familia.

 Clinical trials are studies that help researchers learn more to help slow, manage, and treat Alzheimer’s and cancer for current and future family members.
-But without Latino volunteers for clinical trials, the benefits may miss this group.
+But without volunteers for clinical trials, the benefits may miss all groups.

 Visit our clinical trials page to find a clinical trial, read about hero volunteers, and more!